 Some advocates for people with mental illness strongly support legislation that would require full parity, citing research that shows the cost-effectiveness of treating mental illnesses.
 On the other hand, health plans and employers offering self-insured plans contend that parity will cause significant increases in coverage cost.
 Generally, the term full parity is used in this report to mean that the treatment limitations and financial requirements on mental health coverage are the same as those for coverage of physical illnesses.
 Treatment limitations include restrictions on number of visits or days of coverage, or other limits on duration and scope of treatment.
 Financial requirements include deductibles, coinsurance, copayments, and other cost-sharing requirements, as well as annual and lifetime limits on coverage.

 Mental health parity legislation was first introduced in 1992, and the Mental Health Parity Act (MHPA) of 1996 was the first federal parity law.
-The MHPA required partial parity by mandating only that annual and lifetime dollar limits in coverage for mental health treatment under group health plans offering mental health coverage be no less than that for physical illnesses.
-It also provided an exemption to employers with 50 or fewer employees.
-MHPA expired on December 31, 2007.
-On February 7, 2008, the House passed H.R.
-4848 to extend MHPA through the end of 2008.
+The MHPA requires partial parity by mandating only that annual and lifetime dollar limits in coverage for mental health treatment under group health plans offering mental health coverage be no less than that for physical illnesses.
+It also provides an exemption to employers with 50 or fewer employees.
+On June 17, 2008, the President signed into law P.L.
+110-245, which extends MHPA through the end of 2008.
 About half of the states have passed laws requiring full parity for mental health coverage.
-Full parity legislation was first introduced in the 107th Congress and reintroduced in the 108th and 109th Congresses, but failed to pass.
+Full parity legislation was first introduced in the 107^{th} Congress and reintroduced in the 108^{th} and 109^{th} Congresses, but failed to pass.

+Expanded mental health parity legislation passed in the second session of the 110th Congress, following a number of unsuccessful attempts.
+(P.L.
+110-343.)
 In the first session of the 110th Congress, Senator Domenici introduced the Mental Health Parity Act of 2007 (S. 558) on February 12, 2007.
-Unlike previous versions of parity legislation, the bill has the support of insurance companies and employers.
+Unlike previous versions of parity legislation, this bill had the support of insurance companies and employers.
 The Congressional Budget Office (CBO) scored S. 558 and estimated that, if enacted, the bill would increase premiums by 0.4%.
 On September 18, 2007, the Senate passed S. 558 with an amendment, by a voice vote.
 On March 9, 2007, Representative Patrick Kennedy introduced similar legislation, the Paul Wellstone Mental Health and Addiction Equity Act (H.R.
 1424), which was referred to three House committees.
 On March 5, 2008, the House passed H.R.
 1424 by a roll call vote.
-On August 2, 2007, the Senate passed the Children's Mental Health Parity Act (S. 1337).
-The House passed a similar bill (H.R.
-3162) on August 1, 2007.
-These bills, if enacted, would amend Title XXI of the Social Security Act to provide for equal coverage of mental health services under the State Children's Health Insurance Program.
+(House Roll Call Vote 101: 268-148, March 5, 2008.)
+In June 2008, the negotiators in the House and Senate reached a compromise on the bill language, which was passed in the House and Senate as part of H.R.
+1424 on October 3, 2008.